joekir/joekir.github.io/_posts/2016-10-28-hsts-is-not-pareto-efficient.md

 *What a fancy title!* :unamused:

 Just thought I'd throw it in there instead of saying "HSTS is great for some, at the expense of others!"
-I only just learned about this term during the first week of [this edX course](https://www.edx.org/course/cyber-security-economics-delftx-secon101x) on Cyber Security Economics.
+I only just learned about this term [[1](http://www.investopedia.com/terms/p/pareto-efficiency.asp)] during the first week of [this edX course](https://www.edx.org/course/cyber-security-economics-delftx-secon101x) on Cyber Security Economics.
 It's worth checking out.

 I still find such few sites use HSTS (HTTP Strict Transport Security), fewer still use it with optimal settings.

 ### Why it's an excellent header for those that use it?

-##### HSTS level 1
+##### Basic HSTS

 If you have HSTS setup for your site, with a reasonable cache expiry time, say 1 year (31536000).
 For an attacker to pharm/phish your users they would need to :
 - Compromise the DNS of one of your users.